nz-programming/sentiment_analysis_app/README.md

 This application ...
 - Describe twitter sentiment analysis figure in chronological order<br>
     retrieve tweets which contain relevant keyword of "FIFA World Cup 2022" daily by using Twitter API, and analyze Sentiment score with python
-- Change the analyzed period to "Week", "Month", "Year" and show it on a chart dinamically retrive the specific data from DB responding to the request from front end and show them on front end with Javascript
+- Change the analyzed period to "Week", "Month", "Year" and show it on a chart dinamically<br>
+    retrive the specific data from DB responding to the request from front end and show them on front end with Javascript
-- Show modal to describe the detail of each of the days by clicking the item of the each day on chart, show detail data on the day, such as "Sentiment score Top 3 Raning"、"Number of Retweet Top 3 Raning", "Popular Keyword", "Popular KeyPhrase"
+- Show modal to describe the detail of each of the days<br>
+    by clicking the item of the each day on chart, show detail data on the day, such as "Sentiment score Top 3 Raning"、"Number of Retweet Top 3 Raning", "Popular Keyword", "Popular KeyPhrase"
-- Add the latest data on a daily basis new analyzed data is add to DB daily and main chart is revised every day
+- Add the latest data on a daily basis<br>
+    new analyzed data is add to DB daily and main chart is revised every day

 ## How to use